-I decided to examine, before the stupidity of other people, that of myself.
-In fact, it appears now that the cases when I missed the mark, lacked elementary common sense, failed to observe, misunderstood utterly, took useless risk, hovered totally out of the picture or too clever by half, were too many to remember.
+I decided - in order to find what causes people to become stupid - to examine, before the stupidity of other people, that of myself.
+In fact, it appears now - after some work of memory - that the cases when I missed the mark, lacked elementary common sense, failed to observe, misunderstood utterly, took useless risk, hovered totally out of the picture or too clever by half, are rich material to learn from.

-I had to work hard to unearth my examples.
+I had to work hard to unearth those examples.
 I had to fight the urge to bury past blunders instead of learning from them.
-I admit some difficulty to introspect properly my own history of stupidity, probably because I protect myself with oblivion of the shameful and of guilt.
+It was difficult to introspect properly my own history of stupidity, probably because I protect myself with oblivion of the shameful and of guilt.
 Moreover some seriously stupid actions seem smart when you look at them in isolation, when you do them, from close; to reveal how stupid they are you need a wider frame and a longer time perspective.

 I spent a while recalling - with growing displeasure - some of the many stupid things I believed, said and did over the years.
 I asked old-time friends to remind me my biggest blunders.
 I even listened to my son explaining how inept I am about money.
 I watched myself in the mirror.

 Looking at my own stupidities was humbling but also fertile; as I am more perceptive and sympathetic with me, I discovered more nuance.
 The episodes remembered helped me build, slowly, the point of view presented here.